 The VP - Administration is in charge of overseeing overall student behavior in the school.
-For chronic misbehaviors and/or major misconduct, students in Grades PreK-5 are referred to the Head of Specialists and those in Grades 6-12 to the Behavior Coordinator.
+For chronic misbehaviors and/or major misconduct, students in Grades PreK-5 are referred to the School Psychologist and those in Grades 6-12 to the Behavior Coordinator.